siongui/vri-tipitaka-xml-mirror/README.rst

     1. Two Thai characters need to be modified to have little subscript additions removed to make it look the usual way that the character looks in Thai language.

 - `Myanmar <mymr/>`_
+- `Sinhala <sinh/>`_: `Pending issues <https://tipitaka.org/known-issues/sinhala.pdf>`__

+    Known issues with Sinhala font

+    1. The unicode font used -Kaputaunicode - has some limitations, and does not render some characters properly.
+Please check the word in the Roman script version in case of confusion.

 **See also**